domalab/ha-actronair-neo/docs/developer/testing.md

 ## Continuous Integration

-The integration uses GitHub Actions for continuous integration.
-The CI pipeline runs tests automatically on every push and pull request.
+The integration uses GitHub Actions for continuous integration, including HACS validation and Home Assistant compatibility checks.

-### CI Workflow

-The CI workflow is defined in `.github/workflows/tests.yml` and includes:

-1. Running tests with pytest
-2. Checking code coverage
-3. Running linters (flake8, black)
-4. Running type checking (mypy)

-### Viewing CI Results

 You can view the CI results on the GitHub Actions tab of the repository.
 Failed tests will be highlighted, and you can see the test output for debugging.